-Our analysis focuses on the Kerala coast (Figure 1) region of India, where the majority of the Indian oil sardines are landed and where oil sardines comprise ca. 40% of the marine fish catch (Srinath, 1998; Vivekanandan et al., 2003).
-This area is in the Southeast Arabian Sea, one of world’s major upwelling zones, with seasonal peaks in primary productivity driven by upwelling caused by winds during the Indian summer monsoon (Habeebrehman et al., 2008; Madhupratap et al., 2001) between June and September.
-Within the study area, the coastal zone off Kerala between 9∘N to 13∘N has especially intense upwelling due to the combined effects of wind stress and remote forcing (BR, 2010; BR et al., 2008).
-The result is a strong temperature differential between the nearshore and offshore and high primary productivity and surface chlorophyll in this region during summer and early fall (BR, 2010; Chauhan et al., 2011; Habeebrehman et al., 2008; Jayaram et al., 2010; Madhupratap et al., 2001; Raghavan et al., 2010).
-The primary productivity peaks subside after September while mesozooplankton abundances increase and remain high in the post-monsoon period (Madhupratap et al., 2001).
+The study area is located off the Kerala coast of India (Figure 1), where the majority of Indian oil sardines are landed and where this species comprises about 40% of the marine fish catch (Srinath, 1998; Vivekanandan et al., 2003).
+It is in the Southeast Arabian Sea, one of the world’s major upwelling zones (Habeebrehman et al., 2008; Madhupratap, Gopalakrishnan, Haridas, & Nair, 2001).
+The portion of the study area falling between 9∘N and 13∘N has especially intense upwelling due to the combined effects of wind stress and remote forcing (BR, 2010; BR, Sanjeevan, Vimalkumar, & Revichandran, 2008).
+The results are a strong temperature differential between the nearshore and offshore, and high primary productivity and surface chlorophyll in June–September (BR, 2010; Chauhan et al., 2011; Habeebrehman et al., 2008; Jayaram, Chacko, Joseph, & Balchand, 2010; Madhupratap et al., 2001; Raghavan et al., 2010).
+Primary productivity subsides after September, whereas mesozooplankton abundances increase and remain high in the post-monsoon period (Madhupratap et al., 2001).

-Oil sardine life cycle and fishery
+1.3 Oil sardine life cycle and fishery

-The Indian oil sardine fishery is restricted to the narrow strip of the western India continental shelf, within 20 km from the shore (Figure 1).
-The yearly cycle of the fishery begins at the start of spawning during June to July, corresponding with the onset of the summer monsoon (Antony Raja, 1969; Chidambaram, 1950) and the initiation of strongly cooler nearshore SST due to upwelling (Figure 3).
-At this time, the mature fish migrate from offshore to coastal spawning areas, and the spawning begins during the summer monsoon period when temperature, salinity and suitable food availability are conducive for larval survival (Chidambaram, 1950; Jayaprakash & Pillai, 2000; Krishnakumar et al., 2008; Murty & Edelman, 1966; Nair et al., 2016).
-Although peak spawning occurs in June to July, spawning continues into September (Antony Raja, 1969; Hornell, 1910; Hornell & Nayudu, 1924; Prabhu & Dhulkhed, 1970) and early- and late-spawning cohorts are evident in the length distributions of the 0-year fish.
-Spawning occurs in waters outside of the traditional range of the fishery (Antony Raja, 1964), and after spawning the adults migrate closer to the coast where the spent fish become exposed to the fishery.
+The Indian oil sardine fishery is restricted to the narrow strip of the western Indian continental shelf, <20 km offshore (Figure 1).
+The yearly cycle of these sardines begins with spawning in June and July (when the fishery is closed), corresponding to the onset of the summer monsoon (Antony Raja, 1969; Chidambaram, 1950) and much lower nearshore SSTs due to upwelling (Figure 2).
+Mature fish migrate from offshore to coastal spawning areas (outside of the traditional fishery range) (Antony Raja, 1964), and spawning begins when temperature, salinity, and food availability are conducive to larval survival (Chidambaram, 1950; Jayaprakash & Pillai, 2000; Krishnakumar et al., 2008; Murty & Edelman, 1966; Nair, Joseph, Kripa, Remya, & Pillai, 2016).
+After an initial peak, spawning continues into September (Antony Raja, 1969; Hornell, 1910; Hornell & Nayudu, 1924; Prabhu & Dhulkhed, 1970), and early- and late-spawning cohorts are evident in the length distributions of 0-year fish.
+After spawning, adults migrate closer to the coast, where the spent fish become exposed to the fishery.